rebelsky/csc207/outlines/bodies/course-intro.md

       our algorithms and data structures.
     * Toward the end of the semester, you will build an Ushahidi installation for a community member.
+* We had some successes and some (massive) failures trying this approach last semester.
+But the students in the course said we should try it again (and not just because they want you to suffer as much as they did).
+  It's a busy semester for me, but I'm going to do my best to get things working well.
 * Stay tuned for ruther details.

 ADTs and Data Structures